“You have great hair.”

 Maybe it was something about being in a yoga studio that reminded me to be grateful.
 Yoga has a funny way of doing that.
-So instead of taking her complement and bashing it into the ground with all these bullshit issues about beauty and femininity, I said:
+So instead of taking her compliment and bashing it into the ground with all these bullshit issues about beauty and femininity, I said:

 “Thank you.
 You made my day.”